 The acting teachers at the Beverly Hills Playhouse Acting School have several qualities in common: they were all personally trained by founder Milton Katselas, they all have a minimum of 10 years experience at the BHP (and some have up to 30 years), and they all work professionally in the industry as actors, directors, producers and/or writers.
 We don't hire teachers from outside our own system, and this ensures a consistency of approach and style across the entire staff.
 The Beverly Hills Playhouse holds acting classes in Beverly Hills, Los Angeles, San Francisco, and New York.

 Allen Barton has been a part of the BHP community since 1990.
-He is a Los Angeles-based writer-director, teacher and classical pianist.
+He is a Los Angeles-based playwright, director, teacher and classical pianist.
 As a playwright, his debut feature play ENGAGEMENT ran at the BHP in 2010, and in San Francisco in 2014.
-His latest play, YEARS TO THE DAY, garnered huge critical acclaim and multiple nominations for acting and writing during its 2013 run in Los Angeles.
-YEARS TO THE DAY was performed in Paris in October of 2013, and will be part of the 2014 Edinburgh Theatre Festival and the summer 59E59 Festival in New York.
-Currently he is developing his next play, DISCONNECTION.
+His latest play, DISCONNECTION, had a successful run in early 2015 and is slated for a return engagement in Los Angeles.
+His 2013 YEARS TO THE DAY garnered huge critical acclaim and multiple nominations for acting and writing during its 2013 run in Los Angeles.
+YEARS TO THE DAY has been performed in Paris, New York, Kansas City, and was a 2014 participant in the Edinburgh Fringe Festival.

 Art Cohan is an accomplished award-winning actor and director who has worked extensively for over 30 years in New York and Los Angeles in theater, film and television.
 Some of his film and television credits are available on IMDB.
 Art first started his studies with Milton Katselas in 1987 in a workshop in New York and has been attending classes at the Beverly Hills Playhouse since 1992, where he is currently Director of Student Affairs.